 TDI: 2 What's this?

-Everything I ate during my one month stay in Peru was very delicious.
-Two things stand out is the Hamburger I had in Cusco made from alpaca meat and cheese.
-You can read about it in my Story from traveling Peru.
+Everything I ate during my one-month stay in Peru was very delicious.
+Two things stand out: the Hamburger I had in Cusco, made from alpaca meat and cheese.
+You can read about it in my Story from my trip to Peru.

-Second is the ceviche!
+The second is ceviche!
 I had it in the other countries, but the Peruvian version, also the original one, with clam juice, camote potatoes, and white corn, is a game-changer!
-I don’t have a picture of it, but on this link, it looks the closest to the version I have enjoyed on the street markets of Lima and Cuzco.
+I don’t have a picture of it, but this link shows the closest match to the version I have enjoyed at the street markets in Lima and Cuzco.

 1. India